glic3rinu/passlib/docs/lib/passlib.hash.bsdi_crypt.rst

    by swapping bits :samp:`{i}` and :samp:`{i}+24` in the DES E-Box output if and only if bit :samp:`{i}` is set in the salt value.

-   The number of rounds to is controlled by the value decoded in step 2.
+   The number of rounds is controlled by the value decoded in step 2.

 8. The 64-bit result of the last round of step 7 is then lsb-padded with 2 zero bits.